by Ken Lopez

 - Note that the President used roughly 91 slides for a 65-minute speech or about one slide every 42 seconds.
 That's consistent with the latest research, but part of the reason the President's presentation was so successful is that he did not need to specifically speak to any of the slides.
 The graphics spoke for themselves, which is how such graphics should be designed.

 - Finally, there are no bullet points!
 Good graphics don't have them.

 The 2011 enhanced State of the Union slides below are similar to those from 2012 above.
 However, the differences between the slide decks are interesting.
 The 2012 speech slides are more refined in style.
 There are fewer photos, and there were 23 more slides used in about the same time.

 The White House has continued its push for information graphics beyond the State of the Union as well.
 Perhaps more so than the State of the Union, the White House's use of widely distributed information graphics (or infographics) for issue advocacy points the way for lobbying efforts generally.
 The administration often uses captivating postcard-style information graphics that speak to a single issue.
 These are often widely distributed on social networks.

 The Obama-Biden campaign's most successful use of an infographic was the one that recently made the rounds about job growth.
-Here it is in an interactive format.

 This image above has been shared millions of times on Facebook and Twitter.
 It is similar to a timeline that A2L might use in a trial format, and it is similar to the work we do in issue advocacy outside the courtroom.
 It has been well designed to be shared easily, and I have seen it countless times on my friends’ Facebook pages.